pmotgi/nvidia-nemo-nim-pipeline/README.md

-# Llama3 NeMo NIM Pipeline on GKE
+# LLM pipeline on GKE using Nemo for finetuning and NIM for vllm serving

 This repository contains a set of Kubernetes configurations to run a complete MLOps pipeline for fine-tuning and deploying a Llama3 model.